Forbes - Our Automotive History

 New dealer trunk lid logo 1970 - 1980

-* Until 1977, Forbes Motors also operated a branch outlet in Elmira, where along with automobiles, boats and Scott McCulloch out board motors were sold.
-They sold Crestliner and Shepard boats, Vespa motor scooters, and Frigidaire stoves and refrigerators.
+* Until 1977, Forbes Motors also operated a branch outlet in Elmira, where along with automobiles, boats and Scott McCulloch out board motors, later representing Evinrude Motors, were sold.
+They sold Crestliner and Grew boats, Vespa motor scooters, and Frigidaire stoves and refrigerators.
 In 1977, and still to this day, the location is the Elmira grocery store.

 Forbes Elmira Showroom – Arthur St. Elmira